Safety & Performance Tips from Our Sandy, UT HVAC Experts

 Prolong the Life of Your HVAC Equipment

 Holiday & Cold Weather Safety

 As you welcome guests for the holidays, keep these recommendations in mind to preserve the safety and comfort of friends and family:

 - Schedule regular furnace maintenance.
 These visits typically include air filter changes and carbon monoxide checks, as well as an overall assessment of system performance and energy efficiency.

 - Be careful with holiday lights.
 Check all strands before use to ensure that there are no exposed wires, bare spots, or other obvious safety concerns.
 Use outdoor-rated lights for your exterior decorating, since they are designed to be more weatherproof.
 Finally, don’t overload outlets.
 Too many lights plugged into one outlet could start a house fire.

 - When hiding your holiday gifts, keep all wrapping paper and paper products away from your furnace.

 When homeowners use candles to ring in the holidays and other special occasions, safety becomes a greater concern.
-In fact, an average of 42 home candle fires are reported each day!
-This winter and during the holiday season, remember the following tips to keep your home safe and festive:
+An average of 42 home candle fires are reported each day.

-- NEVER leave candles or tart warmers unattended while you run to the store or hang holiday lights outside.
-According to the U.S. Fire Administration, 20 percent of candle fires occur when homeowners forget or abandon a burning flame.
+- Never leave candles or tart warmers unattended while you run to the store or go outside.
+According to the U.S. Fire Administration, 20% of candle fires occur when homeowners forget or abandon a burning flame.

-- Do not light candles in your home if oxygen is in use.
+- Do night light candles in your home if oxygen is in use.